-knowledge, skills and dispositions by building on those already acquired. simple to complex concepts and from concrete to abstract understanding?
+How children learn and develop Have I Children develop knowledge, skills and dispositions by building on those already acquired.
+Provided opportunities for children to progress from simple to complex concepts and from concrete to abstract understanding?
 Made links between individual children's prior knowledge, skills, dispositions and experiences with their current classroom learning experiences to help them make meaningful connections in learning?
 Provided opportunities to foster optimal learning for children with the necessary assistance from either the teachers or more capable peers?
 Provided materials and resources with varying levels of difficulty?
 Children's development is influenced by the different social and cultural context they live in.
 Gathered information about individual children from a variety of sources (e.g., families, care providers, other teachers)?
 Provided ample opportunities for children to interact with their peers, teachers, families and the community?
 Provided opportunities for children to interact with peers from different cultural and language backgrounds, interests, strengths and needs?